 Nothing to it, rip open the packet and add water.
 It doesn't even have to be hot.

 One of the benefits of instant is that you can brew it in any vessel you have available, regardless of shape and size.
+We've also found that making your brew with cold water instead of hot often improves the overall flavor.

 Even if you forget your camp mug you can still get your caffeine fix.
 There are benefits to instant for sure.

 We rated our instant options based on a single packet, but you could, of course, caffeinate an army if you have enough on hand.
+That would get expensive compared to other caffeination methods, though.

 Got a big group?
 Bring a whole box.
 It will be expensive, but also get the job done.